 Introverted Feeling (Fi) is a function that deals with a person’s own individual feelings and beliefs.
 Introverted feelers want to figure out who they are and what they want out of life.
-They want to be true to themselves; and filter things through a lens of “good/bad”.
-An introverted feeler is very self aware of who they are and their place in the world.
+They want to be true to themselves, and filter things through a lens of “good/bad”.
+An introverted feeler is very self-aware of who they are and their place in the world.

-Introverted Feeling also develops close attachment to people, things, and places.
+Introverted Feeling also develops a close attachment to people, things, and places.
 Introverted feelers take a considerable amount of time to form these bonds, but each day they grow stronger.